Standard Notes

 Table of Contents

-Standard Notes itself doesn’t seem to have critical features, but it’s quite limited in the free version.
+Standard Notes itself doesn’t seem to have bad features, but it’s quite limited in the free version.

 With the free version, you can only just try it out…

 As I mentioned earlier, at first, I thought this app itself was not very good.
-I thought it was just a plain note-taking app where you could only write with no markdown capabilities.
-That the app’s name is ‘Standard Notes’ made me think that even more.
-However, the free version had limitations, and with the paid version, you could customize the format of your notes.
-Markdown was available when creating markdown format notes, and you could also create note formats using Rich Text or Super, which uses shortcuts like @.
-It’s possible to create spreadsheet notes.
-The plain note format, where you simply write with no special features, is called ‘Plain Note.’
+I thought it was just a plain note-taking app where you could only write without any markdown capabilities.
+The fact that the app’s name is ‘Standard Notes’ made me think that even more.
+However, this was limited to the free version, and with the paid version, you could customize the format of your notes.
+Consequently, markdown was available when creating markdown format notes, and you could also create note formats using Rich Text or Super, which utilizes shortcuts like @.
+Additionally, it’s possible to create spreadsheet notes.
+The plain note format, where you simply write without any special features, is called ‘Plain Note.’
 The notes available for free are just ‘plain’…

 Standard Notes is too expensive…

-The price is one thing, but the value of money is quite poor…
+The price is one thing, but the value for money is really quite poor…

 The interface of Standard Notes feels similar to iOS apps, and I appreciate the subtle details.

-It seems like they’re trying to find their personality.
+It seems like they’re trying to find their own personality.

 Standard Notes is an app that places a great deal of emphasis on security.